antonshpak100/ESP32-CAM_CLI/README.md

 # ESP32-CAM_CLI

 Command-line interface for saving photos, videos, and launching live streams from an ESP32 microcontroller with camera module.
-Works by using Python scripts to make calls to the ExampleWebServer for the ESP32-CAM (available through the Arduino IDE).
+Works by using Python scripts to make calls to the example CameraWebServer for the ESP32-CAM (available through the Arduino IDE).

 The program has the following basic capabilities:
 * Capturing photos, videos and saving them to a specified directory on a host system